jjmschofield/gocrawl/OPTIMIZATION.md

     7.52MB  2.87% 58.69%     7.52MB  2.87%  bytes.(*Buffer).String
 ```

-Tokenizer is out of our control for now so we'll leave that alone for now - though maybe that scrape process could be made a bit more efficient?
+Tokenizer is out of our control for now so we'll leave that alone - though maybe that scrape process could be made a bit more efficient?

 Our links.ToLinkGroup seems like it is using more memory then it should, not surprising as it's doing lots of slice append operations.
 So lets start there: